GeorgiaSquyres/IPBR-2026/schedule.md

 ---
 layout: page
-title: Calendar
+title: Schedule
-description: Course calendar
+description: Course schedule
 ---

-# Weekly course calendar
+# Weekly course schedule

-Course dates are June 1 - July 15
+Course dates are June 1 - July 15, 2026

 You can attend classes on Zoom or in-person on the Caltech campus (pending sufficient interest).
 If you attend in person, please bring a laptop with you for in-class exercises.